 Images, Monuments, and Memorials

 Pablo Picasso did a portrait of Stein with her hair back in a bun (she in turn wrote a poem, “If I Told Him: A Complete Portrait of Pablo Picasso” in 1923 and a book, Picasso, in 1938).
 She sat for the portrait over eighty times, but Picasso would finish it on his own, telling her, “I can’t see you any longer when I look.”
-When she said that she did not look like the woman in the picture, Picasso is said to have answered, “You will” (alternative version: somebody said it did not look like Stein, and Picasso answered “She will”).
+Legend has it that when she said that she did not look like the woman in the picture, Picasso answered, “You will” (alternative version: somebody said it did not look like Stein, and Picasso answered “She will”).
 There is also a bronze statue of Stein in Bryant Park, Manhattan.
-Based on a model made by Jo Davidson, the statue features Stein, also with long hair in a bun (later in her life, she wore her hair short), dressed in a blouse and long skirt, and sitting with her hands between her knees.
+Based on a model made by Jo Davidson, the statue features Stein, also with hair in a bun (later in her life, she wore her hair short), dressed in a blouse and long skirt, and sitting with her hands between her knees.

 The Lesbian Avengers, an activist performance group, placed a statue of Alice B. Toklas next to Stein’s statue in Bryant Park during their 1993 “Valentine’s Day Action.”
 Stein and Toklas’ gravesite in Paris is a place of pilgrimage for literary fans and LGBTQ people.